 How Much Does a Custom Home Cost in Grand Rapids, MI

-Building a custom home is an unparalleled opportunity to create a space for your family that is tailored to your particular needs and goals and that you can cherish for many years to come.
+Building a custom home in Grand Rapids is an unparalleled opportunity to create a space for your family that is tailored to your particular needs and goals and that you can cherish for many years to come.
 However, it’s also an investment—and likely to be one of the largest you will make in your life.

 As you begin planning and preparing for your custom home build in Michigan, it’s important to establish a preliminary budget.
 While this number will be a rough estimate until you finish developing your design and selecting features and products for your house, it serves as a guiding point to prevent scope creep and keep your design team on track.

 What is a Custom Home?

 First, it’s helpful to understand the distinction between custom homes and production homes, and how that impacts cost.

 Production homes are created by a builder or developer using a set library of floor plans and then sold to a homebuyer after the fact.
 These homes tend to be standardized, which means you don’t have a say in the size, layout, or features of the space.
-Because production homes are built in a cookie-cutter fashion—using floor plans that have been created over and over again—they are less of an investment than a custom home.
+Because production homes are built in an assembly line fashion—using floor plans that have been created over and over again—they are less of an investment than a custom home.
 Production homes cost considerably less than custom homes.
-However, since you do not personally contribute to the design of the house, what is already built is what you get, unless you want to remodel in the future.
+However, since you do not personally contribute to the design of the home, what is already built is what you get, unless you remodel.